 The Casio CT-S1 has a nice linear layout, with all buttons in a row under the speaker bar.
 There is a function button that is used in combination with others to trigger various functions.
 Other than that, it’s as straightforward as can be.

 Like one or two other beginner keyboards, the CT-S1 has the potential to act as a rehearsal keyboard for a more advanced player.
-We aren’t suggesting you should buy it for that purpose, but it does sound good enough to be a reliable, lightweight substitute.
+I’m not suggesting you should buy it for that purpose, but it does sound good enough to be a reliable, lightweight substitute.

 The buttons feel nice enough, not a premium feel, but nice.
 The controls are all pretty flat too, so there’s not much risk of them breaking off.